Tony Heyes: short c.v.

 In 2016

-The life of a Scientist
+The life of a Scientist.

 Our Plastic Brains.

-Our Changing View of Reality: Part One
+Our Changing View of Reality: Part One.

 Our Changing View of Reality: Part Two.

-The 150 year anniversary of the Periodic Table
+The 150 year anniversary of the Periodic Table.

-How to image a Black Hole
+How to image a Black Hole.

-Looks Like The Universe's Rate Of Expansion Is Variable
+Looks Like The Universe's Rate Of Expansion Is Variable.

-On Stephen Hawking's Epitaph
+On Stephen Hawking's Epitaph.

-And yet more lectures:
+And yet more talks on RPP:

 Sir Fred Hoyle; why he did not get a Nobel Prize.
-Part One
+Part One.

 Sir Fred Hoyle; why he did not get a Nobel Prize.
-Part Two
+Part Two.

-Our Restless Earth.
-Part One
+Our Restless Earth: Part One.

-Our Restlass Earth.
-Part Two
+Our Restlass Earth: Part Two.

-How to really lose weight
+How to really lose weight.

 The tree in the swamp also know as The Adams Event as explained by Stephen Fry